How to Choose a Google Ads Agency for Your Ecommerce Brand (2026 Guide)

 2. Catalogue too small.
 Below 50 SKUs, Performance Max does not have enough surface area to learn against.
 Smart Bidding stays in learning mode and the structural work has nothing to act on.
 We tell the founder to expand the catalogue first.

 3. Founder unwilling to ship feed changes.
-If the founder will not ship the title rewrites, the custom labels, the item-group ID fixes - we cannot move the account.
+If the founder will not ship the title rewrites, the custom labels, the item-group ID fixes.
+We cannot move the account.
 We surface this on the discovery call.
 About 1 in 10 founders self-select out.

 The case studies on /results and /case-studies are the brands where margin, catalogue, and founder alignment were all there.
 The pattern repeats: same engine, different vertical, similar trajectory.